 There are also individual state and local programs, described below, each of which has its own guidelines.
 The size varies by state.
 For instance, in San Francisco the business must have less than $2.5 million in revenue while in Delaware the number is $1.5 million.
 Some programs are based on the number of employees a business has — one program in New York, for instance, is for businesses with less than 100 employees.

 There are also private programs available.
 For instance, Inspire360, a learning management system for the fitness and wellness industry, is offering fitness professionals $1,000 to 500 applicants.
 For more details, click here.

 How Much Do I Get?

 The size of these loans largely depends on what you ask for and what you need.
 Paycheck Protection Program loans are for up to $10 million or two and a half times a company’s average monthly payroll costs.
 EIDLs are for up to $2 million, though the Small Business Administration has capped the initial disbursement at $15,000 per applicant for two months.
 This is due to the high volume of applications.
 The cap, however, is in addition to the $10,000 forgivable advance that is now limited to $1,000 per employee for companies with less than 10 employees (so if you have five employees, your advance is only $5,000.)

 How Do I Apply?

 To get a loan under the Paycheck Protection Program, you’ll need to talk to a local lender, such as a bank or credit union, that participates in the SBA’s 7(a) loan program.
 Due to the initial huge demand, many banks are restricting applicants to current business customers.
-The first round of funding was gone within two weeks.
-As of this morning (July 10), the SBA has allocated roughly $172 billion of the $310 billion that Congress approved in the second round of funding – which leaves roughly $138 billion for loans.
+That said, the deadline for the program was August 8, and it is no longer taking applications as of August 9.
+Roughly $136 billion remains in untapped funding though, so we will update this story if Congress passes legislation to reopen the program.

 For an EIDL, you apply with the SBA.
 As of June 15, it began accepting new applications again.